Matthew McConaughey 'measuring' Texas gubernatorial run - Local News 8

 Matthew McConaughey is still considering a run for political office.

-The “Dallas Buyers Club” actor, a native of Texas, said in a recent episode of the “Set it Straight: Myths and Legends” podcast that he’s “measuring” the idea after members of the country band Midland said he should run for office in his homestate.
-Over the past year, McConaughey has played with the idea of running for Texas governor.
+The “Dallas Buyers Club” actor, a native of Texas, said in a recent episode of the “Set it Straight: Myths and Legends” podcast that he’s “measuring” the idea after members of the country band Midland said he should run for office in his home state.
+Over the past year, McConaughey has played with the idea of running for governor.

 He continued, “So I go, well, that’s a reason not to, but then I go, no, that’s exactly why you should, because politics needs redefinition, but I’m measuring, you know, what is my category?
 What’s my embassy?”